Concise tensors of minimal border rank: Introduction

 \subsection{Acknowledgements}

 We thank M. Micha{\l}ek for numerous useful discussions, in particular leading to Proposition~\ref{Gorgood}, M. Micha{\l}ek and A. Conner for help with writing down explicit border rank decompositions, and J. Buczy{\'n}ski for many suggestions to improve an earlier draft.
 Macaulay2 and its {\it VersalDeformation} package~\cite{MR2947667} was used in computations.
+We thank the anonymous referee for helpful comments.
+We are very grateful to Fulvio Gesmundo for pointing out a typo in the statement of Theorem~\ref{wildthm} in the previous version.